rfsantacruz/neural-algebra-classifiers/README.md

-# Neural Algebra of Xlassifiers
+# Neural Algebra of Classifiers
 Code and Data for our WACV'18 paper.
 If you find this useful, please consider citing

 @inproceedings{SantaCruz:WACV2018,